 "SOUTH BREWHAM, a parish in the hundred of Bruton, in the county of Somerset, 3 miles to the E. of Bruton.
 It is situated on the river Brew, and contains the hamlet of Hardway.
 The Frome canal passes through the village The living is a perpetual curacy in the diocese of Bath and Wells, of the value of £102, in the patronage of Sir H. H. Hoare, Bart.
 The church is dedicated to St. John the Baptist.
 In the churchyard are the remains of an old cross."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

+You can see the administrative areas in which Brewham has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST720370 (Lat/Lon: 51.126906, -2.398367), Brewham which are provided by:
+You can see maps centred on OS grid reference ST722365 (Lat/Lon: 51.126906, -2.398367), Brewham which are provided by:

 - Old Maps Online (Other old maps.)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)